-Relevant previous projects or activities Project name RISIS - Research infrastructure for research and innovation policy studies (EC-GA N°313082) http://risis.eu/ Dates (start/end) 2014-2018 Project name EUMIDA - Feasibility Study for Creating a European University Data Collection (Contract No. RTD/C/C4/2009/0233402, 2009-2010) Dates (start/end) 2009-2010 Short description Project name Establishing a European Tertiary Education Register (ETER) (Contract EAC 2013-0308, 2013-2015) Implementing and Disseminating the European Tertiary Education Register (Contract EAC 2015-0280, 2015-2017) Implementation and further Development of a European Tertiary Education Register (Contract 934533-2017 A08-CH, 2017-2019) Dates (start/end) 2013-2019 The European Tertiary Education Register is a database collecting information on Higher Education Institutions (HEIs) in Europe, concerning their basic characteristics and geographical position, educational activities, staff, finances and research activities.
+Relevant previous projects or activities Project name RISIS - Research infrastructure for research and innovation policy studies (EC-GA N°313082) http://risis.eu/ Dates (start/end) 2014-2018 Project name EUMIDA - Feasibility Study for Creating a European University Data Collection (Contract No. RTD/C/C4/2009/0233402, 2009-2010) Dates (start/end) 2009-2010 Short description EUMIDA was a feasibility study to create a European University Data Collection.
+The project aimed to build a complete census of European universities and included a pilot data collection with particular emphasis on those universities that are research-active.
+Project name Establishing a European Tertiary Education Register (ETER) (Contract EAC 2013-0308, 2013-2015) Implementing and Disseminating the European Tertiary Education Register (Contract EAC 2015-0280, 2015-2017) Implementation and further Development of a European Tertiary Education Register (Contract 934533-2017 A08-CH, 2017-2019) Dates (start/end) 2013-2019 The European Tertiary Education Register is a database collecting information on Higher Education Institutions (HEIs) in Europe, concerning their basic characteristics and geographical position, educational activities, staff, finances and research activities.
 ETER is a European Commission initiative, which aims at providing data on Higher Education Institutions in Europe.
 It is an Erasmus+ project fully financed by the European Commission.
 It is managed by the Directorate General for Education and Culture of the European Commission, in cooperation with the Directorate General for Research and Innovation, EUROSTAT and the National Statistical Authorities of the participating countries.
 Project name Study on Knowledge Transfer and Open Innovation (No 2012/S 248-408643) Dates (start/end) 2013-2018 Short description The Study on Knowledge Transfer and Open Innovation aims to identify, analyse and synthesise various ways of knowledge transfer from the perspective of an open innovation paradigm all over Europe at different points in time in a comprehensive, comparable and clear manner.
 This includes an analysis of state-of-the art practices, emerging trends, the barriers, challenges and success factors for open innovation and knowledge transfer.
 The output will be a solid EU-wide information base on open innovation and knowledge transfer.